ThorbenKuck/MockK-Method-Probing/README.md

 assertThat(barrier.raisedException()).isNotNull.isInstanceOf(IllegalStateException::class.java)
 ```

-You can also perform this check reactive, like this:
+This check can also be performed reactive, like this:

 ```kotlin
 val barrier = barrier { toTest.triggerError() }